 Stimulation of afferent tibial nerve fibers causes an inhibition of the micturition pathway in the spinal cord.
 From there, either the pelvic or the pudendal or both nerves act on the bladder to inhibit overactivity.
 Interestingly, the same spinal roots (L4-S3) are targeted by sacral nerve stimulation (SNS) but the response to SNS is acute and thus its mechanism is somewhat distinct.

 Valencia conducted a feasibility study on 48 patients in the U.S. and New Zealand and that data has been published by the Journal of Urology.
 With 70% of patients improving in their urgency urinary incontinence by at least 50% and nearly a quarter of patients completely dry in their symptoms, eCoin demonstrated excellent effectiveness results.
-Furthermore, the eCoin device– implanted in the lower leg in a 15 minute office procedure– appears to have a benign safety profile in stark contrast to sacral neuromodulation.
+Furthermore, the eCoin® device– implanted in the lower leg in a 20 minute office or outpatient procedure– appears to have a benign safety profile in stark contrast to sacral neuromodulation.